k3kaimu/dffdd/README.md

 # dffdd: Digital Filter library for Full-Duplex written by D

 This library ``dffdd'' is a software library written by D programming language for baseband signal simulation of in-band full-duplex transceivers.
+The author created this library to take the results of full-duplex studies[2,3].

 This library provides following primitive modules and self-interference cancellers:

 + Phase Shift Keying modulator, demodulator